robfatland/greenandblack/index.md

 Uh oh... months have gone by...
 'How did I set this up?
 How do I change it?'

 - Find the branch chooser and switch to gh-pages
-    - Voila the `index.md` file appears...
+- Voila the `index.md` file appears
 - Edit!
 Commit!
-    - The compilation task can require a few minutes to complete.
+- The new version may be slow to appear... refresh!

 ## Just make it green and black

-This repository concerns (please apply AND):
+This repository concerns:

-- working on a PC
+- working on a PC peering into another machine via an...
-- with an installed Ubuntu (Debian) Linux bash shell
+- ...installed Ubuntu (Debian) Linux bash shell
-- unhappy with the color-coded text
+- ...where I am very unhappy with nauseating color-coded text
-- while using **bash** and **vi** (**vim**)
+- ...that assert whilst I am using both **bash** and **vi**
-- plus the prompt is "helpful" (stupid)
+- ...with the addition of an "helpful" (stupid) prompt
-- wondering how much effort it would be to go to green text on a black background
+- ...I wonder how much effort to get simple green on black

 This personal bias was acquired by the author in the mid 1980s.